top of page

 So why isn’t my elbow pain getting better?

 OK, so let’s say you know all that already.
 And it’s STILL HURTING.
-Here are the most common reasons, in my experience, that lateral elbow tendinopathy can fail to progress:
+Here are the most common reasons, in my experience, why lateral elbow tendinopathy can fail to progress:

 1. Inadequate offload